Code-Institute-Submissions/Milestone-1-Project-3/README.md

 5. Navigation bar:
 	1. Desktop version, try to click in any option to verify that the page scrolls to the right section.
 	2. Mobile version, verify that the navigation bar options gets collapsed when the size of the screen is reduced.
-	3. Mobile version, verify that the menu options had the same behavior that in desktop mode.
+	3. Mobile version, verify that the menu options had the same behaviour that in desktop mode.
 	4. Mobile version, verify that the menu open/close correctly when is push.

 6. Contact form: